 Students moved from Maquoketa High School after message is found in restroom

-MAQUOKETA, Iowa — A message found in the restroom at Maquoketa High School has prompted students to be moved from the building.
+MAQUOKETA, Iowa — A message found in the restroom at Maquoketa High School has prompted students to be dismissed from school for the day.

-The students were being moved from the high school building Monday morning, April 29, according to a post on the Maquoketa Community School District’s Facebook page.
+The students were initially being moved from the high school building Monday morning, April 29, according to a post on the Maquoketa Community School District’s Facebook page.
 The post indicated that the students were being moved “due to another message found in the restroom.”

+Ultimately students were dismissed for the day, according to an updated post.

+On Twitter, Maquoketa Schools confirmed the students were moved to the bus barn until a K9 unit does a sweep of the school.
+The dog is coming from Dubuque.

-There was no word on what the message said or where the students were moved to.
+There was no word on what the message said.

-School is still in session, read the post.
-School leaders were working with police to keep students safe.

 Maquoketa High School is located east of Highway 61, south of West Summit Street.